GerHobbelt/civet-webserver/README.markdown

-mongoose
+civetweb
 ========

 NAME
 ----

-`mongoose` — lightweight web server
+`civetweb` — lightweight web server

 SYNOPSIS
 --------

-     mongoose [config_file] [OPTIONS]
+     civetweb [config_file] [OPTIONS]
-     mongoose -A htpasswd_file domain_name user_name password
+     civetweb -A htpasswd_file domain_name user_name password

 DESCRIPTION
 -----------

-`mongoose` is small, fast and easy to use web server with CGI, SSL, MD5 authorization, and basic SSI support.
+`civetweb` is small, fast and easy to use web server with CGI, SSL, MD5 authorization, and basic SSI support.

-`mongoose` does not detach from terminal, and uses current working directory as the web root, unless `-r` option is specified.
+`civetweb` does not detach from terminal, and uses current working directory as the web root, unless `-r` option is specified.
 It is possible to specify multiple ports to listen on.
-For example, to make mongoose listen on HTTP port 80 and HTTPS port 443, one should start it as: `mongoose -s cert.pem -p 80,443s`
+For example, to make civetweb listen on HTTP port 80 and HTTPS port 443, one should start it as: `civetweb -s cert.pem -p 80,443s`

-Unlike other web servers, mongoose does not require CGI scripts be put in a special directory.
+Unlike other web servers, civetweb does not require CGI scripts be put in a special directory.
 CGI scripts can be anywhere.
-CGI (and SSI) files are recognized by the file name pattern.  mongoose uses shell-like glob patterns with the following syntax:
+CGI (and SSI) files are recognized by the file name pattern.  civetweb uses shell-like glob patterns with the following syntax:

 | Pattern    | Matches ... |